ADITYADWIVEDI18/Netflix/README.md

+Here’s an improved README for **NetflixGPT**, organized for clarity and enhanced with properly formatted image links:

+---

 # NetflixGPT

 A Netflix-inspired movie browsing app that uses the TMDB API to fetch movie data and the OpenAI GPT API to suggest movies based on search queries.
 Built with React, TailwindCSS, Firebase for authentication, and Redux for state management.